refnx/refnx/doc/faq.rst

 Can I save models/objectives to file?
 -----------------------------------------
-I'm assuming that you have a `ReflectModel` or `Objective` that you'd like to save to file.
+I'm assuming that you have a :class:`refnx.reflect.ReflectModel` or :class:`refnx.analysis.Objective` that you'd like to save to file.
 The easiest way to do this is via serialisation to a Python pickle::